 Our café and shop have both reopened and will be open daily between 10.30am-4.30pm.
-In the café the team will initially be serving a range of hot and cold drinks, hot and cold snacks and light meals.
-Our indoor and outdoor seating is now also accessible.
+In the café the team will be serving a range of hot and cold drinks, hot and cold snacks and light meals and there is indoor and outdoor seating available.

 Due to the small nature of the garden at Trerice only assistance dogs are welcome in the garden and house.
 There are local dog walks at Holywell and Crantock, near Newquay.